 Mr. Douglas: I am satisfied with the design.
 It certainly lives up to our expectations aesthetically, and it complements the style of the building and the location.
 Actually, the initial design was not quite what we needed, and different parts of the building were not optimally utilized.
 There are so many things one has to take into consideration: functional issues, such as the number of employees, meeting rooms, facilities for self-catering, mail, insulation, electronic equipment, storage, and a lot more.
 Naturally, all these other aspects need to be catered to while making the most of the space and lighting, and managing to develop a distinct, yet pleasing, style that will contribute to a positive atmosphere.
 It was really frustrating to have to compromise the style of the design in order to meet functional needs at times.
-We had to reject the second design which was superb from an aesthetic viewpoint and guite minimalist, because it required staff to squeeze into tiny cubicles along the back, out of the way.
-Then the third design, a modified version of the second one, was really disappointing because it was neither stylish nor fully functional.
+We had to reject the second design which it required staff to squeeze into tiny cubicles along the back, out of the way.
+Then the third design, a modified version of the second Ministry of Education was superb from an desthetic viewpoint and quite minimalist, because one, was really disappointing because it was neither stylish nor fully functional.
 Finally, the team of architects and decorators that had taken on the project decided to go back to the drawing board and came up with three wonderful options.
 Naturally, they were presented to the board and we chose this one.
 It's a long, arduous process but in the end it all comes together.